bismuth2/Vanilla-Holo-HUD-V2/README.md

 Inside the Expression2 is a tutorial and default config included.

 ## FEATURES
-* Features an Intro Sequence, 3D compass, GTMP Minimap Support, a backup camera, support for any screen resolution, and many more...
+* Intro Sequence, 3D compass, GTMP Minimap Support, backup camera, support for any screen resolution, and more...

-* Flexible support for any vehicle type (including Mechs, land or air vehicles), and support for 1 primary/secondary gun & 2 Counter-measures
+* Flexible support for any vehicle type.

-* Designed with Immersion & Simplicity in-mind.
-If you are like me and you hate seeing HUD elements while seeing the instruments inside your vehicle, there are many options to make the HUD appear as you see fit in FirstPerson & ThirdPerson
+* Support for 4 weapons.

+* Designed with immersion & simplicity in-mind.

 ## IMAGES
 ![Variant 1](https://steamuserimages-a.akamaihd.net/ugc/1174824798821306798/A330DD490D5C1642968F6E24861466168481D331/)